Anne Basset: Court career

 Anne's mother, had attempted to secure a place for her two daughters (Anne and her sister Katharine Basset) in the service of Queen Anne Boleyn several times, but to no avail.
 She persisted in her efforts to secure them positions and eventually, after sending a large consignment of quails to Anne's successor, Queen Jane Seymour, the latter relented.

 She allowed Lady Lisle to send her daughters but warned her that only one position could be found.
 Anne was the sister accepted and was sworn into service the day after the pregnant queen took to her chamber for her lying-in.
+Jane Seymour seems to have objected to the French-style clothes and French hood worn by her new maid.
+John Husee informed Lady Lisle that Anne was required to instead wear a "bonnet and frontlet of velvet", lamenting that it "became her nothing so well as the French hood".

 Anne is rumoured to have attracted Henry VIII in 1538 and 1539, and is rumoured to have been the king's mistress.
-The ambassadors thought that she might become his fourth wife in 1540, and again in 1542, just after Queen Catherine Howard was sentenced to death.
+The ambassadors thought that she might become his fourth wife in 1540, and again in 1542, just after Queen Katherine Howard was sentenced to death.

-In August 1540 Anne Bassett and others ladies of the court visited Portsmouth to see a newly built ship.
+In August 1540, Anne Bassett and others ladies of the court visited Portsmouth to see a newly built ship.
 They sent Henry VIII a joint letter which was signed by Mabel, Lady Southampton, Margaret Tallebois, Margaret Howard, Alice Browne, Anne Knyvett (daughter of Thomas Knyvett), Jane Denny, Jane Meutas, Anne Bassett, Elizabeth Tyrwhitt, and Elizabeth Harvey.

-She was in an unspecified position in the household of Catherine Parr, sixth and last wife of King Henry VIII.
+Anne had served with Lady Anne Herbert as ladies to Queen Katherine Howard.
+Lady Herbert was sister to Henry’s sixth and final queen, Katherine Parr.
+Anne was a maid in waiting to Queen Katherine Parr.